okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/client-secret-rotation-key/main/index.md

 Just like periodically changing passwords, regularly rotating the client secret that your application uses to authenticate is a security best practice.
 The challenge with rotating the client secret is to facilitate a seamless client secret rotation without service or application downtime.
 You need the ability to create overlapping client secrets.

-Additionally, depending on what type of credentials that a [client uses to authenticate](/docs/reference/api/oidc/#client-authentication-methods), the use of a JWT public/private key may be required.
-Apps that use private/public key pairs for client authentication have substantially higher security because the private key can only be accessed by the client.
-But, private key JWT generation can be laborious and time-consuming, and using the API can lead to errors.
+Additionally, depending on what type of credentials that a [client uses to authenticate](/docs/reference/api/oidc/#client-authentication-methods), the use of a JWK public/private key pair may be required.
+Applications that use private/public key pairs for client authentication have substantially higher security because the private key can only be accessed by the client.
+But, private/public key pair generation can be laborious and time-consuming, and using the API can lead to errors.

-To make client secret rotation more seamless, you can generate additional client secrets for web apps, service apps, and native apps in the Admin Console.
+To make client secret rotation more seamless, you can generate an additional client secret for web apps, service apps, and native apps in the Admin Console.
 You can also generate a JWK public/private key pair (in .JWK format) for your app using the Admin Console.

 > **Note:** Using client authentication with a client secret isn’t recommended for native apps because they are public clients.
 The default authorization type for native apps is **Authorization Code with PKCE**.
 See [Recommended flow by application type](/docs/concepts/oauth-openid/#recommended-flow-by-application-type) and [Implement authorization by grant type](https://developer.okta.com/docs/guides/implement-grant-type/authcodepkce/main/) for more information on the type of flow to use for your application and how to implement that flow.